 VICIOUS: Beating left soldier in constant pain

 THE DPP is appealing against the leniency of a sentence for a vicious Temple Bar assault.

-Army corporal Mr Shaw (34) suffered horrendous injuries, leaving him consigned to a desk job and suffering with non-stop headaches.
+The victim suffered horrendous injuries, leaving him consigned to a desk job and suffering with non-stop headaches.